MOD-Magazine/MOD-Magazine/article-template.md

 ---
 title: Your Article's Title
-author: Your Name/Username
+author: Your GitHub Username
-coverImage: A path to a cover image, relative to `assets` in the issue folder, if your article has one.
-Delete this line if it doesn't
+co-authors:
+    -   Write the GitHub Usernames
+    -   Of other people
+    -   Who helped with this
 ---